frequency-chain/docs/STYLEGUIDE.md

 Uppercase S and G

 ## Social Web
 Uppercase S and W

 ## staking ratio
-All lowercase unless preceded by “Capacity”
+All lowercase unless preceded by "Capacity"

 ## Stateful Storage
 Uppercase S and S (no dash)